flexcomng/erpnext_quick_install/README.md

-# Auto Install Script for ERPNext v14
+# Auto Install Script for ERPNext
-(Almost) No-interactive script for ERPNext V14 installation.
+(Almost) No-interactive script for ERPNext V14 installation (also compatible with V13 with minor script edit).

 This is an almost no-interactive script for installing ERPNext Version 14.
 You can set up either development or production with very minimal interaction.